 That’s the highest of any channel.

-But email marketing does require you to build a quality list as Simply Business did.
+But email marketing does require you to build an effective email list building as Simply Business did.
 They then nurture them with relevant content.

-Simply Business uses segmentation to make their emails most relevant to each business owner.
+Simply Business uses email segmentation to make their emails most relevant to each business owner.

 By dividing the subscribers by their industry, it’s able to send messages that resonate with each target audience.